-But what led to his final crisis and death, started with a conflict that arouse when a certain group “called the Synagogue of the Freedmen (Cyrenians, Alexandrians, and those from Cilicia and Asia)” disputed with him over his faith (v.
-8).
-And when they could not resist his wisdom, they secretly induced men to say that he said blasphemous words against Moses and God (v.
-11).
-As a result, Stephen was brought to the Jewish council for judgement (v.
-13).
-There the holy Spirit fell upon him and his face shown as “an angel” (v.
-15) as he spoke the truth.
+But what led to his final crisis and death, started with a conflict that arouse when a certain group “called the Synagogue of the Freedmen (Cyrenians, Alexandrians, and those from Cilicia and Asia)” disputed with him over his faith (Acts 6:9).
+And when they could not resist his wisdom, they secretly induced men to say that he said blasphemous words against Moses and God (verse 11).
+As a result, Stephen was brought to the Jewish council for judgement (verse 13).
+There the holy Spirit fell upon him and his face shown as “an angel” (verse 15) as he spoke the truth.

 In his defense, Stephen gave a detailed history of Israel and their relationship to God.
 And he accused them of rejecting Jesus as the Messiah and murdering Him.
 And he added, “You stiff-necked and uncircumcised in heart and ears!
 You always resist the Holy Spirit; as your fathers did, so do you.
 Which of the prophets did your fathers not persecute” (Acts 7:51,52).

 The Jews could no longer hear his holy words and took him outside the city to stone him.
-There, he knelt down and cried out with a loud voice, “Lord, do not charge them with this sin.”
-Just before his death, Stephen was pleading for their forgiveness which showed his forgiving spirit that had characterized his Master (Luke 23:34).
+There, he knelt down and cried out with a loud voice, “Lord, do not charge them with this sin” (Acts 7:60).
+Just before his death, Stephen was pleading for the religious leaders’ forgiveness which showed his forgiving spirit that had characterized his Master (Luke 23:34).

-And when he ended his prayer, he died (Acts 7:59,60).
+And when he ended his prayer, he died.
 Stephen’s battle was over and he won the victory.
 He was the first martyr in the apostolic church.
-His life and death is an honorable example of a true Christian who was willing to face death in order to preach God’s truth.
+His life and death is an honorable example of a true Christian who was willing to face death in order to preach God’s truth and defend His cause.

 Check out our Bible Answers page for more information on a variety of topics.